twidi/django-adv-cache-tag/README.md

 It allows to avoid at max the possible collisions with parsed content in the cached version.

-We could use `{% nocache %}` and `{% endnocache %}` instead of `{% RAW_xyz %}` and `{% endRAW_xyz %}` but... it the parsed template, stored in the cache results in a html including one of these strings, our final template would be broken, so we use long ones with a hash (but we can not be sure at 100% these strings could not be in the cached html, but for common usages it should suffice)
+We could have used `{% nocache %}` and `{% endnocache %}` instead of `{% RAW_xyz %}` and `{% endRAW_xyz %}` but in the parsed template, stored in the cache, if the html includes one of these strings, our final template would be broken, so we use long ones with a hash (but we can not be sure at 100% these strings could not be in the cached html, but for common usages it should suffice)

 ## License